 Alain gives us a mobile phone, so our every whim can be catered for at a moment’s notice.
 I promptly call him for some more piña coladas.
 There’s no limit to what he can do; after dinner, we are greeted by a foamy, piping hot, bubble bath.
 Handy, given we’ve got four days to squeeze into one evening…

-Now, back to post-lockdown Britain and another mouthful of M&S trifle, and I wonder why on earth I left St Lucia.
-After all, what could be better for self-isolation than a butler and cocktails on tap?
+To everyone back in cold, rainy England: I’m never leaving St Lucia.
+After all, what could be better for my winter body than a butler and cocktails on tap?

 Recreate the trip: